ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_module.rst

                 </td>
                 <td>
                         <div>Indicates whether all NICs on the destination virtual machine should be disconnected from the newtwork</div>
+                        <div>If unset, connection status of all NICs on the destination virtual machine will be the same as on the source virtual machine.</div>
                 </td>
             </tr>
             <tr>